anothercookiecrumbles/webscraper/README.md

 <h2>SIMPLE WEBSITE CRAWLER</h2>

 This is a straightforward Python script that:
-- Given a URL searches all links within (nested to one level at the moment) based on the file type specified.
+- Given a URL, searches all links within (nested to one level at the moment) based on the file type specified.
 By default, it looks for HTML but can handle PDFs as well.
 - Looks for the search term in all _links_ of the chosen type
 - Downloads these _links_ if a matching file type is found